gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 {{{example url="../webgl-2d-rectangle.html" }}}

 Again you might notice the rectangle is near the bottom of that area.
-WebGL considers the bottom left corner to be 0,0.
+WebGL considers positive Y as up and negative Y as down.
+In clip space the bottom left corner -1,-1.
+We haven't changed any signs so with our current math 0, 0 becomes the bottom left corner.
 To get it to be the more traditional top left corner used for 2d graphics APIs we can just flip the clip space y coordinate.

     *   gl_Position = vec4(clipSpace * vec2(1, -1), 0, 1);